Nitrokey/nitrokey-documentation/nitrophone/faq.rst

 **Q:** Where can I get further information about GrapheneOS?
    `Here <https://grapheneos.org/faq>`_ you can find further information on GrapheneOS.

+**Q:** Why is OEM unlocking enabled by default?
+   The only real purpose of the OEM Unlocking setting is [anti-theft protection](https://grapheneos.org/faq#anti-theft) which is not implemented by GrapheneOS.
+OEM unlocking controls whether the device can be unlocked via boot loader.
+In the later case all user data is wiped.
+If OEM Unlocking is disabled, someone can still boot up in recovery mode, enter the menu, wipe data, then boot the OS and enable OEM unlocking.
+Therefore it doesn't really increase the security but `disabling it <index.html>`_ reduces the potential physical attack surface.

 .. _all major carriers: https://support.google.com/pixelphone/answer/7107188?hl=en